ClashKingInc/.github/profile/README.md

 ### ClashKing Mobile App

-We offer mobile applications for both iOS and Android, providing on-the-go access to all the features available on our web dashboard and Discord bot.
+We offer mobile applications for both iOS and Android, providing on-the-go access to all the features available on our Discord bot & more.
 Stay connected with your clan anytime, anywhere.

 ## How to Contribute